 4. Getting Comfortable With Denial

-After a certain amount of time, an addiction can start to become normalized.
+After a certain amount of time, addiction can start to become normalized.
 Friends and family will start to feel comfortable with the addiction to such an extent that they’ll change their own behavior.
 Addiction breeds denial in that it’s easy to ignore the most obvious signs.

 At the beginning of an addiction, things that you’ll mark as red flags later will seem like hiccups or vaguely normal.
-This is a harmful perspective that can keep you from helping your loved one and getting them the help they need.
+This is a harmful perspective that can keep you from helping your loved ones and getting them the help they need.

 As a friend or a loved one, it’s hard to know where to begin after you’ve normalized the addiction along the way.

 If you’ve tried bringing up the issue and haven’t been able to make any headway, it’s easy to want to give up.
 This is when most people start to embrace denial and when things can start to get out of hand.
 It’s hard to tell someone they have an addiction after they’ve just told you that they don’t.

 5. Are You Taking the Blame?

 Worse than covering for your friend or loved one is taking the blame for their behavior.
 If you’re caught saying “oh they’ve just had a long day” or have said “they only use because of the way I make them feel,” you’re taking the wrong approach.

 You need to allow your friend or loved one to take the blame that’s owed to them.
 Just because you feel a part of their addiction doesn’t make you the cause.